hyphacoop/hypha.coop/_posts/2025-12-09-distributed-press-building-the-road.md

 ## July 2022

-**Major Funding Secured** - Agreement signed with Filecoin Foundation for the Decentralized Web (FFDW) for $447,313, with four key milestones:
+**Major Funding Secured** - Six-figure agreement signed with Filecoin Foundation for the Decentralized Web (FFDW) with four key milestones:

 **Milestone 1: No-Code DWeb Publishing**
 - COMPOST to be published on DWeb through Sutty CMS as a toggle feature